howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 Just one more configuration option for the `Client`, that's it!

 Now all your GraphQL operations will have an `Authorization` header if a `token` is available.
 This works because `fetchExchange` will call `fetchOptions` for every request it sends and attaches them to its default `fetch` parameters.
+Your GraphQL API will use this token to retrieve data on the user that is currently logged in.

 > **Note**: In fully productionized apps you may run into cases where you need to reauthenticate or refresh the token on the fly, or maybe you can't retrieve the token synchronously.
 > In those cases it will make sense to write a custom Exchange that handles authentication for you.
 [You can find a guide on how to write an authentication exchange on the urql docs.](https://formidable.com/open-source/urql/docs/guides/#authentication)